History of Northeast Truck Camper Jamborees

 The Start – May 2007

-The Northeast Truck Camper (NETC) Jamboree got its beginnings as the results of a simple post on RV.net by a New Yorker, Mike Stryker.
-He asked if there was any interest in gathering in the Northeast part of the USA for truck campers.
+The Northeast Truck Camper (NETC) Jamboree began as a spark of curiosity ignited by a simple post on RV.net by a New Yorker named Mike Stryker.
+His post posed a straightforward question: Was there any interest in gathering truck campers in the Northern part of the USA?

 Original Plans